TwinkleGhodki/last-mile-delivery/README.md

 SMS is mocked the same way by default.
 To wire up Twilio's free trial, `npm install twilio` in `backend/`, then set `SMS_PROVIDER=twilio`, `TWILIO_SID`, `TWILIO_AUTH_TOKEN`, `TWILIO_FROM` in `.env`.

 ---

+### Demo workflow

+1. Open the live frontend.
+2. Log in as the customer.
+3. Create an order using the available sample pincodes.
+4. Review the automatically calculated charge.
+5. Confirm the order.
+6. Log in as the admin and assign the order to an available agent.
+7. Log in as the assigned agent and update the delivery status.
+8. Log back in as the customer to view the tracking timeline.
+9. For a failed delivery, provide a failure reason and use the reschedule flow.

+---